Synoecism/c-showroom/README.md

 # c-showroom

 ## purpose of repo
-- This is a repo that is used in a Medium article(link) for setup of a project structure used in a simple CI project for c-files.
+- This is a repo that is used in a Medium article(link) for a simple setup of a c project used for demonstration of equally simple ci of c files.

 ## prerequisites windows
 - [VS Code](https://code.visualstudio.com/download)